 Once approved, a wind farm planning permit is typically granted for a period of around five years.
-The developer then has that period of time to at least commence and ideally complete construction of the wind farm - consistent within the permit requirements and conditions.
-However, there have been numerous cases of wind farm projects where the permit has been extended or renewed for further periods, often with changes to the wind farm's design along the way.
+The developer then has that period of time to fulfil and complete the various plans and assessments required by the permit to commence construction of the wind farm, consistent within the permit requirements and conditions.
+Invariably, the construction is not completed within this five year period (or even commenced), whereby the developer applies for an extension or renewal of the permit.
+There have been numerous cases of wind farm projects where the permit has been extended or renewed for further periods, often with changes to the wind farm's design due to the ongoing technological evolution of wind turbines.